tonytsheng/DBHUB/AURORA/GLOBAL/readme.md

 ### Failover
 If the writer node is taken down, a reader node becomes the writer.
 Keep this in mind for naming conventions.
 ![Optional Text](globalaurora3.jpg)

+### Conflict Resolution not needed
+Conflict resolution is a required topic of conversation when talking about multi writer databases.
+In the case of write forwarding, this topic is irrelevant because writes are forwarded in the order that they are committed.
+If you have engineered conflict resolution procedures, I am sure you don't miss having to develop these routines.